-The first Japanese translation of "A Talking Knowledge of Rotary" was published in 1971 and was written by one of my most beloved Rotarians, Kensuke Kobori.
-In later years, Kobori said that he really wanted to systematically compile "Guy Gundaker's View of Rotary" and argue it as the essence of Rotary in the history of the Rotary movement.
-He believed that this would be of great value for the proper understanding of Rotary and for its proper development.
-I never dreamed that I would be able to carry on and shape his aspirations.
-I am convinced that his passion for Rotary has transferred to me.
+In 1971, the first Japanese translation of "A Talking Knowledge of Rotary" was published by Kensuke Kobori, one of my favorite Rotarians.
+In later years, Kobori also said that he hoped to one day systematically compile "Guy Gundaker's view of Rotary" itself and assert it as the essence of Rotary in the history of the Rotary movement.
+He believed that this would be of great value to the proper understanding and development of Rotary.
+I never dreamed that I would inherit and shape his aspirations.
+All I can say is that his passion for Rotary has been passed on to me.